HoTT/Coq-HoTT/STYLE.md

   and `Spaces/No/*` (the surreal numbers),

 - `Homotopy/*`: Files related to synthetic homotopy theory.
+  Also contains `Homotopy/IdentitySystems` and `Homotopy/EncodeDecode`,
+  which give results for computing path types.

 - `Spectra/*`: Files related to spectra in the sense of stable homotopy theory.